 Wear adequate personal protective equipment, including an appropriate respirator as indicated in Section 8.
 Isolate spill area, preventing entry by unauthorized persons.
 Ventilate area of spill.
-Do not touch spilled material.
+Do not touch or walk through spilled material.
+Stop the leak if you can do it without risk.